DKISTDC/level2/docs/devlog.md

 - [ ] +Crash and Print should print to the console as well
 - [ ] Upload from CU Boulder Research Computing.
 Works, but uploading is broken
+- [x] Require login immediately: all application code can expect Transfer
   - [x] accessing CU Boulder Research works
-  - [ ] can't upload!
+  - [x] can't upload!
 Something wrong with transfer, not getting the local path
 - [x] Bug: "Hyperbole internal error" lots of places: when clicking upload, start over with new inversion.
 Was a bug with hyperbole redirects
+- [x] Bug: File missing exception crashes app

 Thu, Sep 4